-A legend tells the map reader the meaning of the symbols used to represent features on the map.
-When a layer is added to a legend, it becomes a legend item with a patch showing an example of the map symbols and explanatory text.
+Legends tell the map reader the meaning of the symbols used to represent features on the map.
+They can point to any map frame in the layout, but each legend can only reference a single map frame.
+Layers in the map are represented as legend items with a patch showing an example of the map symbols and explanatory text.
 Legends always display the legend patch set for each feature layer.

-- To add a new legend to your layout, on the Insert tab in the Map Surrounds group, click Legend and on the layout view, click and drag to create the legend.
+- On the Insert tab, in the Map Surrounds group, click Legend and on the layout view, click and drag to create the legend.